Binnaway, New South Wales

 Binnaway is a small town located on the Castlereagh River in central western New South Wales near the larger centre of Coonabarabran, which is about 35 kilometres to the north.
-In 2016, the town had a population of 425 people.
-The road linking these two towns closely follows the meandering Castlereagh River.
+Binnaway is located on lands of the Kamilaroi people.
+In 2021, the town had a population of 399 people.

+The road linking Binnaway with Connabarabran closely follows the meandering Castlereagh River.
 There are many pleasant areas to stop beside the road and on the river banks to have a picnic.
 Binnaway is also located near the similarly sized small town of Mendooran.

 Following local government amalgamation, the town is now located in the Warrumbungle Shire Council area which is headquartered at Coonabarabran.

 History

 The name Binnaway may derive from the Aboriginal word 'binniaway' meaning 'peppermint tree wollybutt'.

 The township of Binnaway stands on part of the 'Mowabla' pastoral run of 16 thousand acres, taken up in 1848 by William Lawson.
 In the early 1850s the leasehold was purchased by David Innes Watt.
 The district pastoral runs began to be broken up from the 1860s after the passing of the Robertson Land Acts which enabled free selection of Crown land.
 Selectors began taking up blocks along the Castlereagh River, including Charles Naseby who selected 50 acres in 1869 and an adjoining area of 50 acres in 1874.
 These areas form part of the modern township, south of Renshaw Street.
 The old road from Coolah crossed the Castlereagh River at the locality.
 In the 1870s the Binnaway Inn stood on the south side of the road, near the crossing on Naseby's land.

-In a 1876 Naseby lodged a subdivision plan encompassing "for the Private Village of Binnaway".
-In February 1876 John McWhirter of Spring Vale, Binnaway, was granted a "Wine, Cider and Perry Licence".
-In March 1876 a post office was established at Binnaway, "between Mundooran and Coonabarabran".
-By 1877 the population of the district were agitating for a school.
+In 1876, a Naseby lodged a subdivision plan encompassing "for the Private Village of Binnaway".
+In February 1876, John McWhirter of Spring Vale, Binnaway, was granted a "Wine, Cider and Perry Licence".
+In March 1876, a post office was established at Binnaway, "between Mendooran and Coonabarabran".
+By 1877, the population of the district were agitating for a school.

-In March 1887 Binnaway was described as a settlement on the Castlereagh River at the "centre of a most fertile country, where grass, feed, and water abound".
+In March 1887, Binnaway was described as a settlement on the Castlereagh River at the "centre of a most fertile country, where grass, feed, and water abound".
 The population was considered to be "rather scattered", but the township "boasts of a store, post-office, accommodation house, and a most prolific orchard, the property of Mr. M'Whirter".
 A public school had been erected "in a central position", but "stands isolated at a distance from the township".
 The writer considered the "chief obstacle to the prosperity of the place" to be "the difficulty of getting there".
 Within three miles of the township there were two ways to reach Binnaway: "one is through a black sticky bog of considerable depth; the other, down and up dangerous, precipitous tracks".